TrudAX/denistrunin-blog/src/posts/xpptools-listvaluestorange/index.md

 - Apply text conversions:
   - Add 'quotes' (“…”) at the start and at the end of each value;
   - Add 'asterisk' (\*…\*) at the start and at the end of each value;
-  - Replace '\_' and '\.' symbols by question mark ("?") in each value;
+  - Replace '\_' and '\.' symbols by the question mark ("?") in each value;
-  - Remove space (' ')  from each value.
+  - Remove spaces (' ')  from each value.

-After you have finished modification of values list, you can review the final range value in the bottom part, and press '**OK**'.
+After you have finished editing of the values list, you can review the final range value in the bottom part, and press '**OK**'.
 Then the query range will be updated with the values.
-Several new ranges for the same field will be created if the length of a value list won’t fit in one range.
+Several new ranges for the same field will be created if the length of the value list doesn't fit in one range.

 ## Summary